 - Claude Dufresne, Treasurer

-Timothy has a Bachelor of Music (Carleton University) and an ARCT in Organ Performance.
+As the musical director of St. Bartholomew’s Anglican Church in Ottawa, and Chorale Lyrica, a series of choirs for children and youth in Gatineau, Tim brings a wealth of experience to the chorus.
+Tim has a Bachelor of Music (Carleton University) and an ARCT in Organ Performance.
 In 2001, he began serving as Music Associate at Christ Church Cathedral Ottawa where he founded, and then directed the Cathedral Girls’ Choir for over a decade.
 Over his tenure, he took the choir on tour to Quebec City, Washington DC, and through Europe.
-Tim’s latest choral project is Chorale Lyrica, a new choir for youth rehearsing in Hull.

 Gordon Johnston, Director Emeritus